-Prior to joining Anglia Ruskin, Cassie was a Visiting Lecturer at the University of Birmingham and held lectureships in English at Oriel College, Oxford and Trinity College, Cambridge.
+Prior to joining ARU, Cassie was a Visiting Lecturer at the University of Birmingham and held lectureships in English at Oriel College, Oxford and Trinity College, Cambridge.
 She completed her PhD at the University of Cambridge in 2014.

 Cassie would be pleased to hear from potential students with interests in early modern literature, especially in relation to the following:

 PhD English, University of Cambridge

 MPhil Renaissance Literature, University of Cambridge

 Gorman, C., 2021.The Atom in Seventeenth-Century Poetry.
 Woodbridge: Boydell & Brewer.